Can't stop scrolling? Ideas from teens for curbing your social media habit

 Ironically, you can do a digital audit easily with an app, such as Apple Screen Time, Moment, Toggl Track, and Rescue Time.

-Then once you understand your baseline, have self-compassion, says Rijul Arora, who's struggled with what he describes as an addiction to social media himself.
+Then once you understand your baseline, have self-compassion, says Rijul Arora, who has struggled with what he describes as an addiction to social media himself.
 Don't feel ashamed or anxious about it.

 Step 3: Add "friction" to make yourself pause